Finding a home

 Many people think that home ownership is beyond their reach but there are a number of Low Cost Home Ownership (LCHO) schemes designed to help you buy a home of your own.
 These schemes make buying a home an affordable option as you need a smaller mortgage and a smaller deposit.
 In many cases it can be cheaper than renting a home privately.
 The Help to Buy website will give you lots of information.

 - Find out more about our shared ownership or market rent properties we have available from our Grand Union Living website.

-Traditionally retirement housing has been seen as no more than blocks of flats or groups of properties with a home support officer providing support to residents, regardless of what the individual wants or needs.
-Our vision is to provide choice to our residents through a needs-led service that delivers support tailored to the individual.
-We aim to work flexibly to meet the changing circumstances of our residents.
+Traditionally retirement housing has been seen as no more than blocks of flats or groups of properties with a home support officer providing support to customers, regardless of what the individual wants or needs.
+Our vision is to provide choice to our customers through a needs-led service that delivers support tailored to the individual.
+We aim to work flexibly to meet the changing circumstances of our customers.
 Find out more in our Independent Living section.

 Accommodation for older people who require some personal care support but still wish to live independently rather than consider residential care or nursing care.